ScratchAddons/website-v2/content/docs/faq.md

 - **Spread the word**

   You can tell anyone about Scratch Addons, like your friends, your relatives, your family members, or even your teacher, if you want.
-We're just asking you to [not do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).
+We're just asking you [not to do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).

 ### How can I create my own addon?

-Read more about how to create an addon on Scratch Addons [here](/docs/develop/getting-started).
+Read more about it [here](/docs/develop/getting-started).

 ### What can I do if I find a problem?